solidpixel/solidpixel.github.io/_posts/2024-08-05-astcenc_meets_sve.md

 pre-packaged version NEON-SVE bridge header, which allows conversion between NEON and SVE data types.

+Performance was a lot better than I expected, giving between 10 and 30% uplift.
+Larger block sizes benefitted the most, as we get higher utilization of the wider vectors and fewer idle lanes.

-Performance was a lot better than I expected, giving a 30% uplift.
-I found this somewhat surprising as Neoverse V1 allows 4-wide NEON issue, or 2-wide SVE issue, so in terms of data-width the two should work out very similar.
+I found the scale of the uplift somewhat surprising as Neoverse V1 allows 4-wide NEON issue, or 2-wide SVE issue, so in terms of data-width the two should work out very similar.
 I need to investigate more, but the fundamentals reasons seem to be:

 * Using SVE places less pressure on the instruction decoders.
 It's easier to issue two SVE operations per clock than four NEON operations.